Why grass fed beef?

 We harvest cattle at different times throughout the year depending on the season and the farmers herd availability.

-The pigs are processed at a small family run butcher shop in Eyota, MN.
-The pork is minimally processed and we do not use nitrates or MSG.
+The pigs are processed at a small family run butcher shop in Conger, MN, just outside Albert Lea.
+The pork is USDA inspected, vacuum sealed, and is minimally processed.

 What is the fat content of the ground beef?